Particular/docs.particular.net/platform/installer/index.md

 This is primarily because:

-* PI requires Internet access which may not be available in a production environment.
+* The PI requires Internet access which may not be available in a production environment.
 * The PI `setup.exe` will fail on Windows servers were `IE Enhanced Security Configuration` is enabled

 [Download the PI](http://particular.net/start-platform-download).